qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-2.rst

 How to define properties was explained in :doc:`tutorial part 3 <tutorial-part-4-1>`, so we don't repeat it.
 But we use some unfamiliar keys for definition and I will explain them:

 * **check**: check ensures that the incoming value is of this type.
 But be careful, the check is only done in the source version.
 * **apply**: here you can define which method should be called when the value changes.
 * **refine**: this is needed when an already defined property should be overridden.
 * **init**: defines the initialized value of a property.

 .. _pages/tutorials/tutorial-part-4-2#using_child_control:

 Using Child Control
 ===================

 qooxdoo has a special system to realize combined widgets like in our case.
-This system is called child controls and you can find a detailed documentation in our :doc:`manual <ui_develop>`.
+This system is called child controls and you can find a detailed documentation in our :doc:`manual </pages/gui_toolkit/ui_develop>`.

 Okay, back to our problem.
-To achieve the requirements we need an `Image <http://demo.qooxdoo.org/1.1.x/apiviewer/#qx.ui.basic.Image>`_ for the photo, a Label for the post and another `Label <http://demo.qooxdoo.org/1.1.x/apiviewer/#qx.ui.basic.Label>`_ for the creation time.
+To achieve the requirements we need an `Image <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.basic.Image>`_ for the photo, a Label for the post and another `Label <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.basic.Label>`_ for the creation time.
 So three widgets, also called sub widgets, are needed for our custom widget.
-And last but not least the familiar `Grid <http://demo.qooxdoo.org/1.1.x/apiviewer/#qx.ui.layout.Grid>`_ layout for layouting, but that's not created in the child control implementation.
+And last but not least the familiar `Grid <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.layout.Grid>`_ layout for layouting, but that's not created in the child control implementation.
 We just need to keep it in mind when adding the child control with ``_add``.

 ::